 So, given its age, it is more than likely that in the 1600s, as this River Red Gum existed where it still stands today, the indigenous Wurundjeri-Willam people lived and hunted around both it and the other River Red Gums in the area similar to it.

 In fact, this River Red Gum (above) has a distinctive ‘Burl’ on it today (see pic below) and these Burls were reportedly sheared off by our Indigenous people with stone implements and carved into bowls that then carried water and were used to eat food from, as well as at times being lined with fur to cradle the young.

-And as the story goes, our Indigenous people knew that the scar left by the shearing of the Burl from the River Red Gum tree would in time heal, and that the tree would remain healthy, such was the respect our Indigenous people had of, and connection to, the land and its flora and fauna, including of course the River Red Gum trees.
+And as the story goes, indigenous people knew that the scar left by the shearing of the Burl from the River Red Gum tree would in time heal, and that the tree would remain healthy, such was the respect indigenous people had of, and connection to, the land and its flora and fauna, including of course the River Red Gum trees.

 So, across the many centuries, and this past century in particular, one can only imagine how many thousands of people have gazed thoughtfully into this River Red Gum’s canopy as the wind swayed branches to and fro.

-Or how often some of the aforementioned ‘troubled souls’ (and/or those staff or family members that tried to help and care for them) found some peace or solace looking up into the natural beauty of this River Red Gum and other ‘Silent Giants’ around here like it.
+Or how often some of the aforementioned ‘troubled souls’ (and/or those staff or family members who helped and cared for them) found some peace or solace looking up into the natural beauty of this River Red Gum and other ‘Silent Giants’ around here like it.

 Other somewhat iconic River Red Gums in the area also include the following trees (to highlight just a few) ….

 And there is the lovely filtered light from the setting sun that often shines through the stand of Eucalyptus trees on the western side of Gresswell Road at late afternoon.